 Instructions to the editor: please make the following changes to the paragraph from P58L24 to P58L30 in the subclause 9.4.1.73.4 Sensing Measurement Report field in D2.0 as shown below:

-Since the scaling and quantization is performed for each RX/TX antenna pair, the scaled and quantized CSI values are ordered by RX/TX antenna pair.
-The Sensing Measurement field begins with the set of scaling factors for each RX/TX antenna pair.
-For each RX/TX antenna pair there is a 12-bit positive scaling factor.
+Since the scaling and quantization is performed for each RX/TX chain pair, the scaled and quantized CSI values are ordered by RX/TX chain pair.
+The Sensing Measurement field begins with the set of scaling factors for each RX/TX chain pair.
+For each RX/TX chain pair there is a 12-bit positive scaling factor.
 If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding field.

 Instructions to the editor: please make the following changes to the paragraph from P66L55 to P66L59 in the subclause 9.4.1.73.4 Sensing Measurement Report field in D2.0 as shown below:

-NOTE—The size of the Sensing Measurement Report information increases with the number of transmit antennas, the number of receive antennas, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
+NOTE—The size of the Sensing Measurement Report information increases with the number of transmit chains, the number of receive chains, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
 The smallest Sensing Measurement Report field is 44 octets, and the largest Sensing Measurement Report field is 80752 octets.

 Instructions to the editor: please make the following changes to Table 27-1 – TXVECTOR and RXVECTOR parameters in the subclause 27.2.2 TXVECTOR and RXVECTOR parameters in D2.0 as shown below: